 -They have been the main ‘Gundam studio’ since Gundam SEED Destiny.
 They worked on both seasons of Gundam 00 and the subsequent movie.
 Gundam AGE and the Memory of Eden sequel was also produced at Studio 3.

--Their most recent show is the upcoming Gundam BF.
+-Their most recent show is Gundam Build Fighters.

 Sunrise Studio 4: